SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow thought for a second before deciding.
 "Pancakes."

-"Okay, coming right up," Pinkie said before she started to get out the bake ware for pancakes.
+"Okay, coming right up," Pinkie said before she started to get out the bakeware for pancakes.

 "Your pancakes are the best, Pinkie," Rainbow said.